At icare, we deliver world-class insurance and care services to the businesses, people and communities of NSW.

 - icare lifetime care: Providing treatment and care for people who are severely injured in a NSW motor accident through the Lifetime Care and Support Scheme

-- icare workers insurance: Providing workers insurance cover to 284,000 employers and 3.4 million employees
+- icare workers insurance: Providing workers insurance over 310,000 employers and 3 million employees

 - icare sports insurance: Providing no-fault cover to sporting groups under the NSW Sporting Injuries Insurance Scheme

 icare was formed in September 2015 through the commencement of the State Insurance and Care Governance Act.

 This Act also enabled the creation of two other government organisations to promote a simple, efficient and engaging experience for the people of NSW:

 - State Insurance Regulatory Authority (SIRA): an independent insurance regulator